learn-co-curriculum/phase-0-css-rainbow-lab/README.md

 ## Moving On

-When you're done with this lab type `learn` at the terminal.
+When you're done with this lab type `learn test` at the terminal.
 Make sure you pass the tests.
 Once they pass, type `learn submit` and you'll be ready to move on!

 ## Conclusion